syncfusion-content/windowsforms-docs/WindowsForms/Grid/Formula-Support.md

 ATANH(number)

 #### Where:
-* number is any real number that is between 1 and -1.
+* **number** is any real number that is between 1 and -1.

 ### AVEDEV
-Returns the average of absolute mean deviations of data points. `AVEDEV` is a measure of variability in a data set.
+Returns the average of absolute mean deviations of data points.
+AVEDEV is a measure of variability in a data set.

 #### Syntax
 AVEDEV(number1, number2, …)

 #### Where:
-* number1, number2, … are arguments for which you want the average of the absolute deviations.
+* **number1**, **number2**, … are arguments for which you want the average of the absolute deviations.
 You can also use a single array or a reference to an array instead of arguments separated by commas.

 ### AVERAGE
 Returns the average (arithmetic mean) of the arguments.